Skip to contentSkip to navigation

 Wong Kar-wai

-Born in Shanghai in 1958, Wong Kar-wai emigrated to Hong Kong as a child.
-He is separated during ten years from his siblings, blocked in China by the Cultural Revolution.
-This tearing and this individual and collective uprooting will undoubtedly permeate his work to come.
-After his studies, he became a production assistant and then a screenwriter for television.
-He joined Barry Wong's team, which opened the doors of the cinema world to him, and he notably wrote the screenplay for Final Victory by Patrick Tam, who produced his first film: As Tears Go By (1988).
-From the 1990s, the filmmaker shot the biggest stars of Hong Kong.
-Exploring very different genres, he signed several major public or critical successes (Ashes of Time, Chungking Express, Happy Together) thanks to which he forged a place of choice on the international scene, confirmed in the 2000s with In the Mood for Love and 2046.
-After a foray into the United States (My Blueberry Nights), he finds his faithful actor Tony Leung and Hong Kong history in The Grandmaster.
+Born in Shanghai in 1958, Wong Kar-wai moved to Hong Kong as a child.
+For ten years, he was separated from his siblings, blocked in China due to the Cultural Revolution.
+This personal and collective upheaval undoubtedly permeated his work to come.
+After his studies, he became a production assistant, and a screenwriter for television.
+He joined Barry Wong's team, which introduced him to the film industry, and notably wrote the screenplay for Final Victory, directed by Patrick Tam, who also produced his directorial debut, As Tears Go By (1988).
+By the 1990s, Wong was working with some of Hong Kong's biggest stars.
+Exploring very different genres, he achieved both critical and popular success with films like Ashes of Time, Chungking Express, and Happy Together, cementing his place on the global stage.
+He solidified his reputation in the 2000s with In the Mood for Love and 2046.
+After a brief foray into American cinema (My Blueberry Nights), he reunited with his long-time collaborator Tony Leung, and Hong Kong history in The Grandmaster.

 Explore